Bowden cable: Maintenance

 Bowden cables can cease to function smoothly, particularly if water or contaminants get into the housing.
 Modern lined and stainless steel cables are less prone to these problems; unlined housings should be lubricated with a light machine oil.
 In cold climates Bowden cable mechanisms are prone to malfunction due to water freezing.
 Cables also wear through use over a long time, and can be damaged through kinking or raveling.
 A common failure occurs on bicycles at the point where the housing enters a barrel adjuster; loose housing ends tend to fray the housing, making adjustments uncertain.
 Fraying due to fatigue is most likely if the cable passes over a pulley, which on bicycles is often below the recommended diameter, or where the cable is bent repeatedly where it attaches to the brake lever or caliper.
 A cable passing around a sharp bend tend to furrow the inner cable sleeve, leading to contact with the outer housing and rub fraying.
-A frayed cable can suddenly break when force is applied strongly, e.g. during emergency braking.
+A frayed cable can suddenly break when force is applied strongly, e.g. during emergency braking, or it can get stuck in the outer cable, leading to sudden unintended acceleration if it is a throttle control cable.

 The specifications for cables and housings rarely give any details other than dimensions and the purpose of the products.
 The specific resistance to compression or bending is never quoted, so there is much rhetorical evidence and comment as to the performance and durability of products, but little available science for the consumer's use.
 A particularly severe quality test for housings is at or near the hinge of a folding bicycle where a sharp bend is made repeatedly.
 The radius of curvature of cables on a folded bicycle can be as low as 1.5 inches, (4 cm); therefore it is advisable to shift to the gear with the lowest cable pressure before folding, to minimize any adverse effects on housings or derailleurs.
 This gear is usually the one with the highest index number on the gear shifter.

 There is some controversy surrounding the existence of the phenomenon known as "cable stretch".
 Newly installed cables can seem to elongate, requiring readjustment.
 While it is generally agreed that inner wires actually stretch very little - if at all - housings and linings may compress slightly, and all parts may generally "settle in".
 Lightweight assemblies such as those used on bicycles are more susceptible to this phenomenon.